Safe Exercise Routines for Arthritic Dogs

 The Warm-Up and Cool-Down (Don’t Skip These)

-I’ll be honest — I used to skip the warm-up and just head out the door.
-Big mistake.
-Arthritic joints need time to get synovial fluid (the natural lubricant inside joints) moving before they’re asked to work.
+Many owners head straight out the door without warming up.
+Arthritic joints need time to get synovial fluid (the natural lubricant inside joints) moving before they’re asked to work hard.
+Skipping this step is one of the most common causes of post-walk soreness.

 Warm-up (5–10 minutes)

-• Slow passive leg movements if your dog tolerates it — just gently flex and extend each joint a few times
+- Slow passive leg movements if your dog tolerates it, gently flexing and extending each joint a few times

 Cool-down (5–10 minutes)

-• A comfortable orthopedic bed to rest on — your dog should be able to lie down without effort
+- A comfortable orthopedic bed to rest on — one your dog can lie down on without effort

 Does the Home Environment Affect Exercise?

-Absolutely — and this is something a lot of owners overlook.
+Absolutely, and this is something a lot of owners overlook.
 Your dog’s ability to move comfortably at home affects how much energy they have for actual exercise.
-Slippery floors, high-sided beds, and stairs all take a toll on arthritic joints every single day.
+Slippery floors, high-sided beds, and stairs all tax arthritic joints every single day — before your dog has even stepped outside.

 Small changes that make a real difference:

-• Ramps instead of stairs for getting on/off furniture or into the car
+- Ramps instead of stairs for getting on or off furniture or into the car

-• Orthopedic memory foam bed positioned away from drafts
+- Orthopedic memory foam bed positioned away from drafts and cold floors

-• Food and water bowls raised to a comfortable height to reduce neck strain
+- Food and water bowls raised to a comfortable height to reduce neck and shoulder strain

 Our home environment modifications guide for arthritic dogs covers all of this in more detail.